Updated guidance on the changes can be found on Gov.uk

-All electrical goods must be electromagnetically compatible.
+All electrical goods must be safe and electromagnetically compatible.

 The Consumer Protection Act 1987 allows consumers to sue manufacturers or importers for injury or damage caused by unsafe products.
 Anyone affected has this right.
 Consumers do not have to prove negligence.
 Liability can rest with the producer of the product or of a particular component or both.
 This action could be taken in addition to any criminal prosecution.

 Products covered by safety legislation include